A treble for the King

 2018 – Serbian midfielder Marko Grujić joined Cardiff City on loan, netting once in fourteen outings as the Bluebirds secured promotion to the Premier League.

 2019 – Left-back Andy Robertson signed a new contract.
-He has so far struck five goals in 177 outings across his first four seasons since arriving for an initial £8m from Hull City in July 2017, so far helping us to claim the Premier League, UEFA Champions League, FIFA Club World Cup and UEFA Super Cup.
+He struck five goals in 177 outings across his first four seasons since arriving for an initial £8m from Hull City in July 2017, so far helping us to claim the Premier League, UEFA Champions League, FIFA Club World Cup and UEFA Super Cup.
 On the same day, centre-half Ozan Kabak joined VfB Stuttgart from Galatasaray after eighteen games for the Turkish side.

-1914 - Everton left Anfield with a 2-1 Wartime League win with Arthur Metcalf grabbing our consolation as Bobby Parker bagged the first two of his seven goals against the reds.
+1914 - Everton left Anfield with a 2-1 League win with Arthur Metcalf grabbing our consolation as Bobby Parker bagged the first two of his seven goals against the reds.

 2012 – Gary Ablett’s funeral took place at Liverpool Anglican Cathedral, following his sad death aged just 46.